Heart disease is a general term to include a wide range of conditions that affect your heart.

 There are several different tests and investigations used to check on your heart health and to diagnose and monitor any heart condition you may have.
-These include an ECG (electrocardiogram), echocardiogram and coronary angiography.
+These include an ECG (electrocardiogram) either at rest or under exercise stress, an echocardiogram and coronary angiography.

 The tests your doctor chooses for you will depend on your risk of heart disease, your history of heart problems and the symptoms you might have.

 Read more about heart conditions tests and procedures.

 There are a number of treatments for heart disease, depending on the condition.
 This may include medicines, procedures such as coronary artery bypass surgery, angioplasty (stent) and valve surgery.
 Serious forms of heart disease that affect the ability of your heart to continue pumping properly may involve a transplant.

 If you need surgery for your heart condition, there are a few things you need to do or keep track of after you are discharged from the hospital.